hipe/tmx/lib/skylab/beauty-salon/doc/issues.md

+[#011]       #idea - terrible: results of rcov used to eliminate
+               branches of unused code from sourcecode, programattically!
 [#010] #open sl/test-support/tmpdir is a great subject [#009]       #backburner unwrap -- terrible idea
 [#008] #open index all the vectors of porcelain/test/porcelain_spec.rb